Parish Pastoral Councils

-Each PPC is to decide whether the term of membership is three, four or five years and the term of membership of any elected member should not exceed ten consecutive years.
+Each PPC is to decide whether the term of membership is three, four or five years and the term of membership of any elected member should not exceed two consecutive terms consecutive.

 To promote continuity the election of members from different Church areas are to take place in different years.

 Members are expected to treat in strict confidence any matters of a sensitive nature that arise and / or are discussed during meetings.

 Members failing to attend four consecutive meetings without a reasonable explanation will be deemed to have resigned.
 Vacancies are to be filled by co-opting new members.